Learning in repeated auctions: Adaptive bidders - Online learning to bid

 \subsection{Adaptivity to the mechanism and other bidders}

-If a bidder has, at first, not enough information on the auction mechanism and/or the distributions of values of his competitors, he can not compute an appropriate bidding strategy even if he knows perfectly the values he gives to item.
+If a bidder has, at first, not enough information on the auction mechanism and/or the distributions of values of his competitors, he cannot compute an appropriate bidding strategy even if he knows perfectly the values he gives to item.
 The repeated auction setting can then be helpful for him to learn, on the fly, a strategy.
 A possible approach is again to use ides from multi-armed bandits, but more precisely on contextual bandits.

 For simplicity, assume that the value distribution of the bidder has a finite support included in $[0,1]$, denoted by $\{x^*_1,\ldots, x^*_L\}$.
 Then a bidding strategy consists in finding, for each possible values $x^*_\ell$ a corresponding bid.
-A classical contextual bandits technique consists in discretizing the set of bids $[0,1]$ in $\{b^*_1,\ldots,B^*_K\}$ and in running independent versions of a base bandit algorithm (such as EXP.3 for instance), one for each possible values, where the set of arms is the discrete set of bids.
+A classical contextual bandits technique consists in discretizing the set of bids $[0,1]$ in $\{b^*_1,\ldots,n^*_K\}$ and in running independent versions of a base bandit algorithm (such as EXP.3 for instance), one for each possible values, where the set of arms is the discrete set of bids.
 Such regret minimizing algorithms have indeed been reported in the online advertising industry \citep{nekipelov2015econometrics}.

-In this setting, we can even assume that the opponents change through time, so that their sequence of bids might be arbitrary (but, they should not depend on bidder $i$ bids).
-Then the optimal (stationary) strategy of bidder would get an expected cumulative utility of
+In this setting, we can even assume that the opponents change through time, so that their sequence of bids might be arbitrary (but, conditionally to the past and to the actual value $x_\ell$, their bids at some given auction $t \in \mathds{N}$ are independent from the bid of player $i$).
+In this setting, the oracles to which algorithms are compared to are stationary strategies, i.e., fixed mappings from values to bid; denote their set by $\mathds{B}_i$.
+Then the maximal expected cumulative utility bidder $i$ can get in this class of strategies is

-where $x_t$ is the value for the item $t$ of bidder $i$, $b_{-i,t}$ is the vector of bid of his opponent and $\beta_i$ is a possible strategy.
-This quantity will serve as a benchmark for a learning to bid policy; for instance, if the mechanism is DSIC, then the optimal mapping in the above equation is $\beta(x)= x$, i.e., bidding truthfully.
-On the other hand, the realized cumulative utility of Bidder $i$ is equal to
+where $x_t$ is the value for the item $t$ of bidder $i$, $\bb_{-i,t}$ is the vector of bid of his opponent and $\beta_i$ is a possible strategy.
+This quantity serves as a benchmark for a learning to bid policy.
+Notice that if the mechanism is DSIC, then the optimal mapping in the above equation is $\beta(x)= x$, i.e., bidding truthfully.
+On the other hand, the realized cumulative utility of bidder $i$ is equal to

 where $b_{i,t}$ is his bid at stage $t$, after observing the value $x_t$.
-As a consequence, we can consider the overall regret of bidder $i$ as the difference between those two terms, the benchmark, and the cumulative utility
+As a consequence, the overall regret of bidder $i$ is the difference between those two terms, the benchmark, and the cumulative utility and reads as